godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 		- Yo-Yo Wheel: a massive wheel, bound to a cord and handle that allows the user to open up the wheel, exposing massive blades.
 			- Mechanic:
 				- Yo-Yo Cord: You can choose to give any Yo-Yo Wheel attack Reach 1, 2 or 3.
 If you do, it also gains the Stamina X, where X is 2 times the qualifier for the given Reach tag (if the action already has Stamina, they are cumulative.)
 				- Rotokinetic Engine: Successful *strike* actions with Reach 2 or 3 excite the magikinetic rotational engine within the wheel, generating Momentum.
 Momentum can be expended for Yo-Yo Wheel actions.
 If you would gain Momentum while you already have it, the Rotokinetic Engine experiences overspin and temporarily locks up.
-While locked up, you cannot use the Yo-Yo Cord.
+While locked up, you cannot use the Yo-Yo Cord until you spend a single action to clear the jam.
 			- Stats
 				- Damage Die:
 				- Damage Type: